-The Annual Meeting of the Stockholders of LSB Industries, Inc. (the "Company") will take place at the Company's offices located at 16 S. Pennsylvania Avenue, Oklahoma City, Oklahoma, on Thursday, May 24, 2012, at 11:30 a.m.
+The Annual Meeting of the Stockholders of LSB Industries, Inc. (the "Company") will take place at the Company's offices located at 16 South Pennsylvania Avenue, Oklahoma City, Oklahoma, on Thursday, May 23, 2013, at 11:30 a.m.
 (CDT), for the purpose of considering and voting upon the following matters:

-- (1) Election of five nominees to the Board of Directors; - (2) Ratification of the appointment of the independent registered public accounting firm for 2012; and - (3) Advisory vote on executive compensation.
+- (1) Election of four nominees to the Board of Directors; - (2) Ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for 2013; and - (3) Advisory vote on named executive officer compensation.

-The Board of Directors has fixed the close of business on April 11, 2012, as the record date for the determination of holders of the common stock and voting preferred stock of the Company entitled to receive notice of, and to vote at, the annual meeting.
+The Board of Directors has fixed the close of business on April 4, 2013, as the record date for the determination of holders of the common stock and voting preferred stock of the Company entitled to receive notice of, and to vote at, the annual meeting.